CY83R-3X71NC710N/wireguard-killswitch/README.md

 # WireGuard Kill Switch for macOS

 A bash script that creates a kill switch for WireGuard VPN on macOS using PF (Packet Filter).
-It ensures that your internet traffic only flows through the VPN, preventing any leaks if the VPN connection drops
+It ensures that your internet traffic only flows through the VPN, preventing any leaks if the VPN connection drops.
+Make sure your VPN uses MTU 1280

 ## Features